mmayisela/dcm_stata_project/Readme.md

 ------------------------------------------------------------------------------

 ```
+F(2, 97) = 0.96, p = 0.3878 → Since p > 0.05, the model is not statistically significant, indicating that age and gender_final do not explain lvef well.

-## 10. Does the relationship between genotype and LVEF differ by gender?
+## 9. Does the relationship between genotype and LVEF differ by gender?

 ```markdown